AliciaElizabeta/ProyectoLHD/README.md

 # Synthetic Data Generator

-We have a data generator that generated synthetic data from a classic human resources and a professor data.
+This synthetic data generator fakes classic human resources data about employees and teachers.
-We have also created the data structure to contain the types of complex data structures that can make computation expensive or difficult to truly test your platform.
+The data structure contains the types of complex data structures that can make computation expensive or difficult to truly test your platform.

-This repo provides the code to generate as many Employee records as you want, split over as many Avro files as you desire.
+This repository provides the code to generate as many Employee records as you want, split over as many Avro files as you desire.
 You can also optionally define the number of parallel threads used to generate your data.

-An `Employee` and a `Professor` objects were created.
+An `Employee` and a `Teacher` objects were created.

 The `Employee`contains the following fields:
 ```